mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_find_and_modify_opts_destroy.rst

 Description
 -----------

 Frees all resources associated with the find and modify builder structure.
+Does nothing if ``find_and_modify_opts`` is NULL.